RanranZhai/CRISPR/README.md

 ## Running LDSC
 The code in `make_annot_with_bed.R` is modified from the [LD Score Estimation Tutorial](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) to compute LD scores for all 22 chromosomes.
-**Partitioning heritability** also followed the instructions from [Partitioned Heritability](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability) of LDSC software.
+**Partitioning heritability** of 28 human complex traits also followed the instructions from [Partitioned Heritability](https://github.com/bulik/ldsc/wiki/Partitioned-Heritability) of LDSC software.